mathieuHa/GEHackatonApp/README.md

 - **Advanced problematic** build an optimization tool that models Stelia queue management problem to compute the best production schedule

 **Teams choosing to tackle the Advanced problematic will have more chance to win the Advanced Manufacturing challenge.**

+## Developer Kit

+*Presented by Intel*

+Your mission is to address one of the problematics related to Electrification or Advanced Manufacturing challenges.
+To boost your project prototype you can add a connected hardware part to your solution.
+For instance you can build a heatpump simulator using the Kit to generate real-time temperature data and use it in your Predix cloud space.

+You can find detailed information in the "Intel Dev Kit" folder in this repo.